Skip to content

 array([nan, nan, 1., 2., 3., 4., 5., 6., 7., 8.])

-We can now clearly understand what is going on: we iterate over our time series one timestamp at a time, check whether there is enough data in the window, and if there is, we take the mean of it.
-Not only Numba is great for writing a human-readable and less error-prone code, it's also as fast as C!
+Now we can clearly see what is happening: we loop over the time series one timestamp at a time, check if there is enough data in the window, and if so, calculate its mean.
+Not only does Numba help produce more readable and less error-prone code, it is also as fast as C!

 >>> big_a = np.arange(1000000)